 Complicating the issue are the choices that are now available to parents.
 You can of course go to public school.
 But which public school?
 The one in your neighborhood, or the one in the nicer neighborhood you have to stretch financially to get into?

-Then again, you might go to private school.
-But which private school?
+Then again, you might go to private school for an education that the likes of The Fay School and other private educational institutions can offer.
+But then comes the questions of which private school?
 And where?

 Then again, you might go to home school.
 But will you do the coop?
 The partial coop?
 The Classical Conversations model?

 You get the idea.
 Now to be clear, this is indeed an important decision.
 Very important, in fact.
 But is this essential to our understanding of and living out of the gospel?
 It is not.
 And that’s the first principle for Christian parents: